StanislavSeryogin/StanislavSeryogin/README.md

 #### I'm a passionate mobile app developer with expertise in cross-platform and native development, along with backend engineering skills.

-**About the project:**
-M2M App is a comprehensive mobile solution developed for both iOS and Android platforms using Flutter.
-The app provides cutting-edge connectivity and management features for M2M communications, enabling users to efficiently monitor and control their connected devices.

-**Key Features:**
-- Real-time device monitoring and control
-- Secure communication protocols
-- Intuitive dashboard with data visualization
-- Cross-platform compatibility
-- Push notifications

-**Technologies used:**
-- Flutter and Arrow
-- REST API integration
-- Real-time data processing
-- Firebase services
-- Secure authentication

 ## 🛠️ Tech Stack

 ### Mobile Development